 If you're new to hotel data analytics, you might be wondering, "What is RevPAR in hotel management?"
 It's one of the most widely used metrics in the industry, measuring your revenue per available room.

 This article explores RevPAR, but there are also other guest-centric metrics that hoteliers can use to measure success.
-If you'd like to learn more about these, download our free Metrics that Matter report.
+If you'd like to learn more about these, download our free Metrics that Matter report .

 Table of contents

-Your RevPAR informs you about your most profitable periods and the most in-demand rooms.
+Your RevPAR informs you about your most profitable periods and the most in-demand rooms .
 It helps clarify the inventory you can expect from month to month and guides your booking numbers.
 It also serves as a basis for other revenue formulas.
 There are some things TripAdvisor can't achieve, and a balanced RevPAR is one of them.

-In contrast, your RevPAR Index measures your revenue per available room in comparison to other hotels.
+In contrast, your RevPAR Index measures your revenue per available room in comparison to other hotels .
 It can serve as the core of your competitive analysis or simply as a market trend indicator.

 The calculation works alongside your average occupancy rate, which measures your sales performance.
 Add your market penetration index, and you'll have a comprehensive understanding of your hotel turnover.
 These metrics work together to create a three-dimensional view of your business.
 Knowledge and success are inextricably linked, so start crunching those numbers.

-With your revenue and seasonal performance data in hand, you can plan marketing drives for your quiet periods and improve your inventory management during busy seasons.
+With your revenue and seasonal performance data in hand, you can plan marketing drives for your quiet periods and improve your inventory management during busy seasons .
 This metric assesses how well you can fill vacant rooms every week of the year, allowing you to price them accurately.
 When your RevPAR rises, your room prices should also increase.

 Pricing isn't RevPAR's only superpower.
 It's essentially a measure of supply and demand, and prices don't always need to drop to balance it out.
 If you can push your demand high enough, you won't need to decrease your rates.
 When you hit a low-demand season, it's time to start working on your social media outreach, special offers and other sales strategies.

-How to calculate the RevPAR?
+How to calculate RevPAR?

 To calculate RevPAR, simply multiply your average daily rate (ADR) by your occupancy rate.
+The RevPAR formula is the following:

 RevPAR = ADR x Occupancy Rate